-Elizabeth Wyld is a New York City-based singer and songwriter from rural Northern Virgina.
+Elizabeth Wyld is a New York City-based singer-songwriter from rural Northern Virgina.

 A year and a half ago, she found herself completely unable to speak for several months, finally being diagnosed with unilateral vocal fold paralysis.
 She was told she may never sing again.
 Many of her intimate, indie-folk tunes originated out of that period of silence, dealing with themes of power, loss, love, and frustration.
 Struggling to make ends meet as her livelihood was taken away, she found solace in the melodies that would eventually guide her into the music scene.
 “I grew up doing theater, so I was always playing a role.
 Songwriting has allowed me to begin to discover who I am.
 I think I’ve been neglecting to figure that out for years.
 When I write music, I feel like I’m finding home.”
 Said Wyld.